libp2p/go-libp2p-resource-manager/README.md

 ## Limits

-Each resource scope has an associated limit object, which designates limits for all basic resources.
+Each resource scope has an associated limit object, which designates limits for all [basic resources](#basic-resources).
 The limit is checked every time some resource is reserved and provides the system with an opportunity to constrain resource usage.

-There are separate limits for each class of scope, allowing us for multiresolution and aggregate resource accounting.
+There are separate limits for each class of scope, allowing for multiresolution and aggregate resource accounting.
 As such, we have limits for the system and transient scopes, default and specific limits for services, protocols, and peers, and limits for connections